DarryanM/SEM_Group4/use-cases/use-case-13.md

 ### Primary Actor

-The Organisation.
+Data Analyst
 ### Trigger

-A request for Continent Population information is sent by Data Analyst.
+A request for Continent Population information is to the Research Dept.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request CContinent Population Report.
+1. Organisation request population information
+2. Data Analyst Captures specifics of Population information required
-2. Organisation able to extract report Specifying N as desired.
+3. Data Analyst able to extract report of Top # Populated Cities in a Continent.
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Information does not exist**:
-   1. Organisation informs that no role exists.
+   1. Organisation informs that no Information on topic exists.

 ## SUB-VARIATIONS